 Kentucky's transportation infrastructure impacts our state's economy and every individual Kentuckian's quality of life.
 In order to promote economic growth and improved quality of life, KBT advocates for a safe, sustainable transportation infrastructure.

 KBT Committees develop comprehensive legislative policy statements to address issues that impact safety and funding for Kentucky's transportation infrastructure.
 These policy statements serve as the foundation for positions on Legislative proposals that impact Kentucky's transportation infrastructure.

-KBT Legislative Policies
+KBT Legislative Policies | General Assembly 2019